 The NC has the responsibility of assessing the performance of Board, Board Committees, and individual directors on an annual basis.
 The NC is led by Senior Independent Non-Executive Director, Encik Johari Low Bin Abdullah and is guided by the written terms of reference which is made available online at www.malpac.com.my.
-In discharging its duty for the FYE 2020, the NC had assessed and recommended to the Board on their findings and opinions on the following:-
+In discharging its duty for the FYE 2021, the NC had assessed and recommended to the Board on their findings and opinions on the following:-

-- Review of the re-election of retiring Directors to the Board pursuant to the Company's Constitution; - Assessment of the composition, effectiveness, mix of skills and experience of respective Board Committees of the Company: - Assessment of the independence of the Independent Director; - Assessment of the contribution of respective Director; - Revision of the NC terms of reference in accordance to MMLR 15.20; and - Assessment of the annual performance of Chief Executive Officer ("CEO").
+- Review of the re-election of retiring Directors to the Board pursuant to the Company's Constitution; - Assessment of the composition, effectiveness, mix of skills and experience of respective Board Committees of the Company; - Assessment of the independence of the Independent Director; - Assessment of the contribution of respective Director; and - Assessment of the annual performance of Chief Executive Officer ("CEO").